Cannorn/EMS---0.27/README.md

     };

 AND NEXT ...
-Copy the EMS folder into the unpacked server.pbo then Repack and then
+Copy the EMS folder into the unpacked dayz_server.pbo then Repack and then

 Copy the debug folder into your mission-folder

-... omg thats it
+... thats it